GKO95/GKO95.github.io/_docs/programming/en/PRGMING_Python3.md

 ```

 ### `__init__` Method
-The `__init__` method is the most important method needed to create instance.
-As the name implies (abbreviation of *initialization*), this method is automatically called when creating an object from class and is responsible for defining the number of arguments needed on instance initialization.
+The `__init__` method is the most important method needed to create an instance.
+As the name implies (an abbreviation of *initialization*), this method is automatically called when creating an object from the class and is responsible for defining the number of arguments needed on instance initialization.

 ## Instance Attribute/Method
-All methods (and attributes) that are declared normally within the class with `self` for self-indication are instance methods (and attributes).
-There is no special syntax that need to declare for instance method.
+Every attribute and method that are declared normally within the class with `self` for self-indication are called instance attribute and methods.

-However, instance attribute cannot be defined outside instance method where `self` variable in valid.
+No special syntax is required to declare instance methods.
+However, instance attributes cannot be defined outside instance methods where the `self` variable is invalid.
 Variables declared outside the method becomes class attribute instead.

 ```python
 # CREATING CLASS